 The calculation for the return of Title IV aid funds is determined by Student's last date of attendance.
 The number of days completed is divided by the number of days in the Semester to identify the percentage of time Student has completed.
 This would be the percentage of aid earned by Student.
 If Student withdraws at 60% or more of the current Semester, no return of the Title IV aid funds for that period is required as Student is considered to have earned 100% of the Title IV aid funds received.
 If Student's last date of attendance is before completing 60%, this percentage if multiplied by the total amount of Title IV aid received or could have been received (for this period) to arrive at the amount of earned aid.
-The difference between the amount of unearned aid.
+The difference between the amount of earned aid and the amount of Title IV aid is the amount of unearned aid.
+Pell Grant awards will be recalculated to the eligible amount based on any changes to the enrollment status before being pro-rated as required by the U.S. Department of Education, which often results in a significant reduction in Pell Grant eligibility.